AlexandreDecan/sismic/docs/format.rst

 Importing and validating statecharts
 ------------------------------------

+The :py:class:`~sismic.model.Statechart` class provides several methods to construct, to query and to manipulate a statechart.
 A YAML definition of a statechart can be easily imported to a :py:class:`~sismic.model.Statechart` instance.
 The module :py:mod:`sismic.io` provides a convenient loader :py:func:`~sismic.io.import_from_yaml` which takes a textual YAML definition of a statechart.